hatoving/scrimblo_src/README.md

 # the scrimblo bimblo files
 source for the scrimblo bimblo files

 apologies if the code looks like shit lmao
+(godot 3 only btw)